History of the Jews in Lithuania: Shabtai Tzvi

-It was at this time when letters from Israel, Thessalonika, and Izmir began to arrive telling of a messiah who had arisen in Israel by the name of Shabtai Tzvi.
+It was at this time when letters from Israel, Thessaloniki, and İzmir began to arrive telling of a messiah who had arisen in Israel by the name of Shabtai Tzvi.
 News of this messiah spread quickly across the Jewish world from Yemen, to Lithuania, to Essequibo with many Jews being swept up in the excitement.
 They believed that Shabtai would lead them in a Gathering of Israel where they would return to the land of Israel.
 In preparation for this many businesses ad properties were sold and wealthy believers made arrangements to rent ships for the journey.
 Skeptics remained though, especially among the learned with many writings appearing viciously denouncing Shabtai.

 The movement was shattered in 1666 went Shabtai Tzvi converted to Islam, and this led the majority of Sabbateans to revert to mainstream Judaism but a minority either followed Shabtai into Islam forming the Dönmeh who outwardly practiced Islam but were secretly Jewish, reverted to Judaism but secretly remained Sabbatean, or remained outwardly Sabbatean.
 The anti-Sabbateans persecuted and attacked them demanding a return to strict Orthodoxy.

 Jewish crypto-Sabbateans continued to exist for over 100 years after Shabtai Tzvi's death.
 While public Sabbateanism in Lithuania was spread by Yehoshua Heshen ben Yosef.
-He joined the movement in 1666 and proclaimed Shabtai as the messiah, he led Sabbateans in Lithuania for 30 years before later moving the Krakow with a number of his followers.
+He joined the movement in 1666 and proclaimed Shabtai as the messiah, he led Sabbateans in Lithuania for 30 years before later moving the Kraków with a number of his followers.
 Other notable Sabbateans included Zodok of Grodno and possibly Judah Hasid though this is not known for sure.